The Trindade Island UFO:

 by Martin J Powell

-Jump to: Current research into the Trindade UFO case (external links)
+Jump to: Recent research into the Trindade UFO case (external links)

 [This article first appeared in the magazine "Unopened Files", Number 11 (Summer 1999) now known as "Eye Spy!"
 Magazine]

 Shortly after midday on 16 January 1958, a series of photographs were taken from a ship anchored off Trindade Island, about 650 miles from the coast of Brazil.
 The photographer, a Brazilian named Almiro Barauna, claimed to have seen a dark grey ‘object’ approach the island, fly behind a mountain peak and then turn around and head back the way it came, disappearing at high speed over the horizon.
 The object glittered and was surrounded by a green mist, and it displayed an undulating motion, changing to a ‘tilted position’ as it passed over the island.
 On board the ship with Barauna were some 300 other crew, and around 50 of them are claimed to have seen the object.
 The case is well documented and the reader is referred to several good reference books for a full account of events.